 Illustration i: The One, Inc. offers an online dating service that uses state-of-the-art software it licenses from Tech Savvy to "match" its couples.
 Tech Savvy also licenses its software to SO Finder, which runs its own online dating service.
 In January, SO Finder receives reports that many of its members are being matched to people whose characteristics align with their "dislike" and "can't stand" lists instead of with their "love" or "like" lists.
 After investigating, SO Finder determines that the mismatching is caused by a flaw in the software it licenses from Tech Savvy.
 The news of SO Finder's mismatching is kept out of the media, and the class action case brought by SO Finder's members is settled out of court by March.
 In April, The One, Inc., which had no knowledge of the suit against SO Finder or the subsequent settlements, disposes of certain information relating to its use of Tech Savvy's software, pursuant to its information management and data destruction policies.
-In May, The One, Inc. begins receiving complaints from its members about mismatching.
+In May, The One, Inc. begins receiving complaints from its members about mismatching and is sued by its members a month later.
 Because The One, Inc. had no knowledge or reason to know of the problems with the software it licenses from Tech Savvy, its decision to dispose of information in April was not in violation of a duty to preserve.

 Illustration ii: In January, Polly Pliff sues Farma Firm alleging that its product, Xpill, caused Pliff to develop a side effect about which Farma Firm failed to properly warn consumers.
 Xpill has been on the market for more than 10 years.
-Pliff's case is the first relating to Xpill brought against Farma Firm, and Farma Firm has no reason to believe there will be other such cases.
+Pliff's case is the first relating to Xpill brought against Farma Firm, and Farma Firm has no reason to believe there will be other such over a year of discovery, it might have been helpful for Delta to preserve the data sources now at issue is insufficient to support a motion for sanctions if it is not shown that the duty to preserve reached this evidence to begin with.") (internal quotation omitted).

+cases.
 Farma Firm acts promptly to issue a legal hold to key custodians, including Ron Rep, the sales representative who detailed Xpill to Pliff's prescribing doctor.
 Pursuant to Farma Firm's information governance policy, at the end of its fiscal year in March, Farma Firm destroys its sales representative detail call records that are more than five years old.
 Because of the legal hold issued to Ron Rep, records of his Xpill detail calls are retained, but records of Xpill detail calls by all other Farma Firm sales representatives are destroyed.
-In July, several new cases alleging claims similar to Pliff's are filed against Farma Firm.
+In July, several new cases alleging claims similar to Pliff's are filed against Farma Firm by patients who received their Xpill prescriptions from doctors who had been detailed by other Farma Firm sales representatives.
 Because Farma Firm had no knowledge or reason to know of the relevance of detail call records for sales representatives other than Ron Rep when it destroyed such records in March, its decision to do so was reasonable and not in violation of a duty to preserve.